What is a Physician Assistant (PA)?

 Although we perform similar tasks in our practice, one big difference between these two professional titles is our educational paths.
 PAs are trained in general medicine, and we follow the medical school model–similar to physicians.
 NPs are nurses who are trained in advanced nursing practices.
 I have a great relationship with the NP in my office; we both opened this practice together in 2014 and we work well together as a team.
 We can utilize our varied backgrounds and perspectives to provide excellent care to our patients.

-A board-certified physician assistant, Monique Brock, PA-C, practices at Chesapeake Regional Primary Care - Grassfield.
-She received her bachelor's degree from Old Dominion University in Norfolk, Va and her Master of Physician Assistant from Eastern Virginia Medical School in Norfolk, Va.
-Ms. Brock is certified by the National Commission on Certification of Physician assistants.
-She has experience working in both family medicine and cardiology.
+Monique Brock, PA-C, is a board-certified physician assistant practicing at Chesapeake Regional Primary Care - Grassfield.
+She earned her bachelor's degree from Old Dominion University and her Master of Physician Assistant degree from Eastern Virginia Medical School, both in Norfolk, VA.
+Ms. Brock is certified by the National Commission on Certification of Physician Assistants and has experience in both family medicine and cardiology.